CSCfi/csc-user-guide/docs/data/Allas/using_allas/python_library.md

-# Python library
+# Using Allas with Python

-This chapter gives guidance for using Allas with **Python**.
-The instructions includes some commonly used basic operations but feel free to discover more.

-CSC instructions for how to install Python and the required libraries can be found from:
+CSC's instructions for installing Python and which libraries are required:
 [https://research.csc.fi/pouta-install-client](https://research.csc.fi/pouta-install-client).

-Download the **OpenStack RC File v3** as guided in the last chapter *3.4.1.3 Configure your terminal environment for OpenStack*.
+Download the **OpenStack RC File v3** as instructed in the last chapter *3.4.1.3 Configure your terminal environment for OpenStack*.

-The **Python pip libraries** needed for the examples below are:
+The **Python pip libraries** required for the examples:
  *python-keystoneclient* and *python-swiftclient*.

 This page includes Python scripts for the following operations: